ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 Building Health Tech has its nuances & challenges.
 You can't build it like other software.
 You certainly can't build fast & break things in healthcare.

-This philosophy is unique to Software engineering.
+This philosophy is unique to software engineering.
 You would rarely see it applied in other engineering disciplines.
 But with healthcare, you can't follow it even while building software.
 Why is it so?
 This blog answers it.

-Let's start with understanding what does "Move fast & Break Things" stands for?
+Let's start with understanding what does "Move fast & Break Things" stand for?

 ## 1. Move fast & Break Things (MFBT)